HKUST-KnowComp/WinoWhy/README.md

 #### Category Reference
     Dataset: a dictionary.
 The key: values are:

-        "Property", "Object", "Eventuality", "Spatial", "Quantity", "Others"): a list of the indexes of the WSC questions.
+        "Property", "Object", "Eventuality", "Spatial", "Quantity", "Others": a list of the indexes of the WSC questions.

 ## Application of WinoWhy